nyuwireless-unipd/ns3-mmwave/src/internet/doc/tcp.rst

 In brief, the native |ns3| TCP model supports a full bidirectional TCP with connection setup and close logic.
-Several congestion control algorithms are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP, Low Extra Delay Background Transport (LEDBAT), TCP Low Priority (TCP-LP) and and Data Center TCP (DCTCP) also supported.
+Several congestion control algorithms are supported, with NewReno the default, and CUBIC, Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP, Low Extra Delay Background Transport (LEDBAT), TCP Low Priority (TCP-LP) and and Data Center TCP (DCTCP) also supported.
 The model also supports